Effects of pornography on young people: Research

 How pornographic content and other explicit sexual material impact young people has been the topic of much study and research.

 Zillman and Bryant's study aimed to investigate the effect of pornography on adolescents and young adults.
 They found the exposure to pornography and use of pornographic material to be associated to the following findings: developing a callous perception toward women, considering cases of rape to be less serious, being more accepting of non-marital sex, engaging in diverse sexual practices such as oral or anal sex, becoming more interested in niche pornographic genres, being dissatisfied with one's sexual partner, perceiving sexual infidelity in relationships to be acceptable, devaluing marriage, expressing a decreased desire to have children and showing acceptance of female promiscuity.

 In the United Kingdom, the Association of Teachers and Lecturers feels schoolchildren need to be educated about pornography and warned what is reasonable and what is unacceptable.
 The UK children's commissioner initiated a meta-study conducted by researchers at Middlesex University which concluded that pornography is linked to unrealistic attitudes about sex, beliefs that women are sex objects, more frequent thoughts about sex, and found that children and young people who view pornography tend to hold less progressive gender role attitudes.
 Miranda Horvath stated about this: "But it is not possible to establish causation from correlational studies, and to say whether pornography is changing or reinforcing attitudes."

-Alan McKee's research aimed to examine the range of effects pornography had on consumers.
-Consumers were asked to specify the effects pornography had on their attitudes toward sexuality.
-A majority of the respondents felt that pornography had a positive effect on their attitudes toward sexuality, while minority of the respondents felt that it had a negative effect.
-The main positive effects pornography had on consumers, in respective order, included: relieving repressed feelings about sex, becoming more open minded about sex, becoming more tolerant of other people's sexualities, receiving pleasure, developing educational insights, sustaining sexual interests in long-term relationships, becoming more mindful of one's partner's sexual desires, discovering one's personal identity, discovering a community, and making it easier to talk about sex to one's partner.
-The common negative effects pornography had on consumers included: developing objectifying attitudes towards people, developing unrealistic sexual expectations, developing relationship problems, losing interest in sex and developing addiction.